seanpm2001/SoftMicro/OldVersions/README/English/1/5-100/README.txt

 The third major server variant of Drapes (besides Drapes 2000) it will contain spoofs of the networking features of Windows Server 2012.

+Maya Easter Egg: End of world in 2012.
+A code can be entered that adds an apocalyptic theme.

 </details> <!-- End of Drapes Server 2012 Section !-->

 #### Drapes Server 2016